JenniferVonT/GraphSketcher/README.md

 # 1DV610_WebApp_L3
+This application can be found deployed at this adress: https://graphsketcher.netlify.app/

 A web-application where a user can create graphs/charts and either save them locally on the browser/in the application or download them as PNG files.
 The application works as s SPA (Single Page Application) so the url never updates, everything is handled through javascript and DOM manipulation.

-It is object oriented to the degree that JavaScript permits, the only static functions are the ones inte `index.js` file to start the application and open the start view.
+It is object oriented to the degree that JavaScript permits, the only static functions are the ones in the `index.js` file to start the application and open the start view.

+All the documentation for this project is located in the [./documentation](./documentation/) directory, there you can find my projectvision, reflection, requirement specification and testreport.

 ## Applications entry point.